The League’s History

 The League pushed for congressional passage of the Low-Level Waste Policy Act in 1980 and the Nuclear Waste Policy Act in 1982 to ensure a national policy that incorporates adequate environmental safeguards with a strong role for public participation in nuclear-waste repository siting decisions.
 Leagues across the country have used League positions to support their involvement in the siting of low-level nuclear waste sites, high-level waste sites and nuclear power plants.
 The LWVEF has published a wide range of materials, including the acclaimed Nuclear Waste Primer.
 Following passage of the Nuclear Waste Policy Act of 1985, the LWVEF sponsored a public policy training program and published The Nuclear Waste Digest.

 In 1992, the LWVEF signed a five-year cooperative agreement with the Department of Energy (DOE) to publish a third edition of The Nuclear Waste Primer (1993) and to conduct citizen education programs on nuclear waste.
 In 1995, the LWVEF launched a second five-year cooperative agreement with DOE to focus educational and citizen involvement efforts on defense waste management issues.
 In June 1998, the LWVEF held two regional intersite discussions on nuclear material and waste and issued a report to DOE.

 In 1995, the LWVUS opposed congressional efforts to designate Yucca Mountain, NV, as a permanent or temporary repository for nuclear waste prior to studies verifying suitability.
-The League urged Congress to oppose the Nuclear Waste Policy Act of 1997, mandating an interim storage site at Yucca Mountain.
+The League urged Congress to oppose the Nuclear Waste Policy Act of 1997, which mandated an interim storage site at Yucca Mountain.
 In 2002, the LWVUS lobbied in opposition making Yucca Mountain a permanent repository site for nuclear waste.